 - Click Select Folder.

 Windows Defender should no longer scan the protection history folder and thereby would stop the repeat alerts.
-The above methods are simply workarounds (not fixes) that you can use until Microsoft addresses this issue.

 One small request: If you liked this post, please share this?